darkglove/Bento-Project-Packing-Tool/README.md

 - Multiple XML files in folder:
   - Specify the exact XML file instead of the directory.

+## TODO

+- Group Samples into subfolders as root project folder gets crowded, especially with MultiSample patches

 ## License

 MIT License © 2025 The Dark Glove - Logical Perspective Ltd